 Why is it bad to weld galvanized steel?

-Welding galvanized steel is bad practice because the zinc coating has a low boiling point and generates additional white fumes.
+Welding galvanized steel is bad practice because zinc has a low boiling point and generates additional white fumes.

-As a result, a large amount of zinc evaporates and combines with oxygen resulting in dense white welding fumes.
+As a result, a large amount of zinc evaporates and combines with oxygen, resulting in dense white fumes.

 Can welding galvanized steel make you sick?